-8. Let’s talk about the battery– Did you know that summer heat takes its toll on batteries?
+Did you know that summer heat takes its toll on batteries?
 Consequently, once the winter arrives your vehicle’s battery might not be the most efficient.
 Heat takes it’s toll on a battery through overheating, and by the time winter rolls around your battery may not be functioning properly.
 At -18° C, your battery won’t turnover in the same manner that it may have at 26° C.

 Another critical factor to consider is corrosion.
 As corrosion accumulates on terminals, it becomes an insulator that prevents proper current flow and effectively draining your battery.
 A way to remove corrosion from battery terminals is to wash them with a mixture of baking soda and water but to be safe, if your battery is more than three years old you should consider replacing it.

-9. Check the brake pads and shoes– Brake pads are used with disc brakes while brake shoes fit with brake drums.
+Brake pads are used with disc brakes while brake shoes fit with brake drums.
 Both styles serve the same function—pressing against a moving surface to slow and stop your car.
 With slippery roads in the winter, you have to make sure that your brakes are working correctly and are ready for winter.

 Factoring in that an all-wheel vehicle driving at 50 mph in -20°C weather with 3-5 cm of snow on the ground, and proper winter tires can still take up to 36 metres to come to a stop, ensuring that your brake pads are up to date can guarantee a safer stopping time in emergency situations.